Seth Morrison (skier): Early life

+Morrison was raised in Vail, Colorado, by his mom, a surgical nurse.

 Career

-During his years of skiing, Morrison competed on large mountains throughout the world, including doing back-flips off 100-foot cliffs.
+During his years of skiing, Morrison competed on mountains throughout the world, including doing back-flips off 100-foot cliffs.
 He has been interviewed on television several times.
 Morrison was sponsored by K2 skis in 1992 and was fired by K2 Skis in 2016, during which time the company produced several models of skis bearing his namesake.
 Full Tilt Ski boots released him while he had a pro model bearing his name after many seasons of having such promodels.
 Oakley released him while he had a pro model goggle and outwear bearing his name after many seasons of having said products.
 Hestra gloves released him while having a pro model glove after many seasons of having such gloves.